chouzz/llm-interceptor/README.md

 **Solution:**
 1. Verify proxy environment variables are set correctly
 2. Make sure the URL matches the default patterns (or add `--include`)
-3. Check `cci config --show` to see current filter patterns
+3. Check `lli config --show` to see current filter patterns

 ## 📜 License